-Awaken is a bootstrapped project, recording meditations out of our apartments in Brooklyn, New York.
-We're writers, activists, artists, technologists, and meditation teachers, and we have a vision of meditation that brings mindfulness practice into ever crevice of our lives, allowing us to explore, understand, and change our lives and world, with wisdom and compassion.
-Our approach is Buddhish, as they say, and we ground our meditations in traditional teachings without forgetting that all the teachings around meditations are, at their core, invitations to explore and come to your own truth.
+Awaken is a bootstrapped project; we record meditations out of our apartments in Brooklyn, New York.
+We're writers, activists, artists, technologists, and meditation teachers with a vision of meditation that brings mindfulness into every crevice of our lives, allowing us to explore, understand, and change our lives and world through wisdom and compassion.
+Our approach is Buddhish, and we ground our meditations in traditional teachings without forgetting that all the teachings around meditations are, at their core, invitations to explore and come to your own truth.

 Ravi Mishra - Founder

 Born in India, raised in California, living in Brooklyn, Ravi is desperately trying not to be a cliche, and failing.
 In his simultaneously best and worst hipster impression, he's combining his expertise (technology and entrepreneurship) with his deepest passion (meditation and Buddhism) to try to create something that "helps people" or "makes the world a better place."
-When not being self-referential in an app bio, you can find him teaching meditation at the Dharma Den, running or biking around Brooklyn, or pursuing one of too many hobbies (current favorite: learning how to spin fire poi).
+When not being self-referential in an app bio, you can find him teaching meditation, running or biking around Brooklyn, or pursuing one of too many hobbies (current favorite: learning how to spin fire poi).
 He's been practicing in the Zen tradition for a decade and is a formal training student in the Mountains and Rivers Order Zen lineage.

 Rev. angel Kyodo williams, Sensei